JoseQuintas/hwgui/samples/Readme.txt

     Y: Run OK, W: compiled with warnings, -: not (yet) tested ,
     C: can not be compiled , N: error at runtime

+5.)
+Some of this samples use resource files (*.rc) from the Borland Resource Workshop.
+    The port of this files to HWGUI commands for multi platform usage is under construction.
+    It is strictly recommended, for new applications avoiding the usage of any resource files.

+    Creating and editing forms use the HWGUI utility "Designer" in directory "utils/designer".

  Sample program     GTK   NLS MinGW64 Purpose
  =================  ===   === ======= =======